Identification and Estimation of Causal Effects in High-Frequency Event Studies: Empirical Analysis of Identification and Inference

-The evidence in Table \ref{Table Robustness} shows that there is some time-variation in $\mathrm{\widehat{Var}}\left(D_{t}\right)$ in both the treatment and control sample, though it does not deviate much from the average value computed over the treatment and control sample, respectively.
-In particular, the ratio of $\mathrm{\widehat{Var}}\left(D_{t}\right)$ in the corresponding treatment and control sub-samples displays some time-variation even though it does not fall substantially below the ratio computed over the full treatment and control sample.
+The evidence in Table \ref{Table Robustness} shows that there is some time-variation in $\mathrm{\widehat{Var}}\left(D_{t}\right)$ in both the policy and control sample, though it does not deviate much from the average value computed over the policy and control sample, respectively.
+In particular, the ratio of $\mathrm{\widehat{Var}}\left(D_{t}\right)$ in the corresponding policy and control sub-samples displays some time-variation even though it does not fall substantially below the ratio computed over the full policy and control sample.
 For example, for the period 2004-2012 the rule selects two windows.
-In the first window, the ratio of $\mathrm{\widehat{Var}}\left(D_{t}\right)$ in the treatment and control sample is 26.27.
-This is only marginally smaller than that corresponding to the sample 2004-2012, 36.72.
+In the first window, the ratio of $\mathrm{\widehat{Var}}\left(D_{t}\right)$ in the policy and control sample is 26.27.
+This is not much smaller than that corresponding to the sample 2004-2012, 36.72.

 We also compute the variance of the policy variable in the sub-sample that includes the last two non-announcement days prior to an FOMC meeting that are available from the control sample.
 That is, we estimate the variance of the 30-minute changes in the policy variable across all Tuesdays and Wednesdays of the week before the announcement, two weeks before the announcement and three weeks before the announcement, labeling these as $\mathrm{\widehat{Var}}(\overleftarrow{D}_{t,1})$, $\mathrm{\widehat{Var}}(\overleftarrow{D}_{t,2})$ and $\mathrm{\widehat{Var}}(\overleftarrow{D}_{t,3})$.
 The results do not show any significant evidence of leakage occurring in the 30-minute window of the three preceding weeks of an FOMC announcement: $\mathrm{\widehat{Var}}(\overleftarrow{D}_{t,1})$ is even smaller than $\mathrm{\widehat{Var}}(\overleftarrow{D}_{t,2})$ and $\mathrm{\widehat{Var}}(\overleftarrow{D}_{t,3})$.
 Of course, this does not exclude the possibility that there is some leakage outside the 30-minute window {[}2:05pm-2:35pm{]} or in the other days that precede the announcement.
 This can be analyzed by applying the same approach to additional high-frequency data (e.g., for Thursdays, Fridays and Mondays).
 Here we only consider the data from \citet{nakamura/steinsson:2018}.